Risk Factors Dashboard

 The FTC may seek to pursue enforcement actions against companies selling hemp derived cannabinoids, including the Company.

-The Federal Trade Commission (FTC) has increasingly focused on the regulation of advertising, labeling, and promotion of CBD and other health-related products.
+The FTC has increasingly focused on the regulation of advertising, labeling, and promotion of CBD and other health-related products.
 In the CBD product marketplace, the FTC has collaborated with the FDA to issue warnings about advertisements lacking competent and reliable scientific evidence, which violates the FTC Act.
 In addition, the FTC has independently issued warning letters to companies marketing CBD products with exaggerated or unsupported health claims.
 Although the FTC has primarily issued warning letters, it initiated its first law enforcement administrative action in December 2020, taking action against six CBD companies for allegedly making unsupported health claims, resulting in settlement agreements requiring cessation of such claims and monetary penalties.
 The FTC further heightened its scrutiny in May 2021 and, more recently, issued its April 2023 Notice of Penalty Offenses, which stresses the need for rigorous substantiation of health-related product claims.
 This notice emphasizes that companies must provide scientific evidence, including high-quality, randomized, placebo-controlled human clinical trials, to substantiate claims.
 Failure to comply with these standards could result in significant penalties under Section 5 of the FTC Act.
 The FTC’s actions, along with the potential for increased enforcement in the future, present additional risks to companies in the CBD industry.
 The Company must be cautious in making health claims, ensuring all advertising is adequately supported by scientific evidence, as any violations could result in penalties, corrective measures, and reputational damage.

 Risks associated with international regulations.